 Hernia Surgery New Jersey

 It is important to note that the sooner your physician identifies and treats the hernia, the greater the options available and the greater the chance of a successful procedure.
-The biggest concern of waiting too long to treat a hernia is the possibility of strangulation.
-This means that the opening through which the organ has passed begins to close, effectively pinching the organ and causing an emergency situation.
-A strangulated hernia requires immediate surgery which is often less successful than a planned surgical procedure.
+The biggest concern of waiting too long to treat a hernia is the progression of the hernia to a larger and more complex repair.
+This increases the chances of a complication after surgery.
+Further, there exists the possibility of strangulation.
+This means that the opening through which the organ has passed tightens, effectively pinching the organ, reducing blood flow and causing an emergency situation.
+A strangulated hernia requires immediate surgery, which is often less successful than a planned surgical procedure.

-It is important to note that hernias are a progressive condition meaning that they will not disappear on their own.
+It is important to note that hernias are a progressive condition meaning that they will not improve or disappear on their own.
 Hernias can progress slowly or quickly; however they will not improve without surgical intervention.
 Surgeons at Advanced Surgical Associates are experts in the field of both minimally invasive and open surgery for hernias.
 Please contact us for more information on hernia repair and best treatment options for your particular situation.